jonthebeach/jotb18/readme.md

 ## Features
 - Easy to setup
 - Simple and responsive design
 - Admin panel to add speakers, talks, schedule, workshops, sponsors, etc.
+- Dynamic schedule to show the different talks in each hall during the event.

 ## Local development
 Prerequisites: